Breastfeeding Info for Families

 Nursing beyond the first year (also known as extended breastfeeding) is normal, healthy, and common in many countries.

 Nursing an older baby is completely different than nursing a younger one.
 The older baby is far more efficient and has less need to use you as a pacifier.
 A toddler will nurse less often, maybe every four or five hours.
-They will climb on your lap, nurse a few minutes for thirst or comfort and then jump down and return to playing.
+They will climb on your lap, nurse a few minutes for thirst or comfort, and then jump down and return to playing.
 There will be longer sessions of nursing that typically occur at bed and nap times.
-Though typically they are to busy exploring the world around them to sit still for a long nursing session.
+Though typically, they are too busy exploring the world around them to sit still for a long nursing session.

 Breastfeeding can be an important source of reassurance and emotional support for your toddler.
 The strong connection your child feels with you while nursing will foster independence as they grow.

 There are significant emotional and physical benefits to extended nursing.
 Also, breast milk provides concentrated immunities, vitamins, enzymes and fats that are needed for brain development.

 - Caffeine: Caffeine should be limited to 2 servings or less per day.
 Caffeine is found in coffee, soft drinks, tea, some medications and chocolate.
 If your baby seems unusually fussy or wakeful you may want assess how much caffeine you are consuming.

 - Artificial Sweeteners: There is no evidence that artificial sweeteners are harmful when breastfeeding.
 Of course, there is one exception to this rule for mothers of infants with Phenylketonuria (PKU) as aspartame contains phenylalanine.
 In general it is always a good idea to keep food additives to a minimum.

 - Supplements and Herbs: Some supplements can affect milk supply or interact with other medications you might be taking.
 Its best to speak with your doctor or Lactation Specialist about any supplements you are taking.